Questions to ask when Choosing Childcare

 - How would you meet my child/ren’s individual needs?
 (Each and every setting must work with each individual to meet their needs accordingly, working in partnership with the family sharing information on a daily basis)

 - What is the routine for the day?
-(Children need security/ a routine providing them with opportunities for free play and various planned activities via the six areas of learning)
+(Children need security/ a routine providing them with opportunities for free play and extending their learning via the seven areas of the curriculum)

 - What is your sickness policy and procedure to administer medication?
 (Every setting will have their own individual policy in place working via Ofsted standards)